cisco-lockhart/cdo_public/securex/onboard_ftd/README.md

-# Onbaord ASA to CDO via SecureX
+# Onbaord FTD to CDO via SecureX

 This workflow will take some basic import parameters and add the given FTD to your CDO tenant and cloud delivered Firewall Management Center.